git/git.github.io/rev_news/drafts/edition-102.md

-  Nick thought that using such environment variables or other not fully integrated mechanisms like Git hooks was too cumbersome and asked for ideas or feedback about how to do it.
+  Nick thought that using such environment variables or other not fully integrated mechanisms like Git hooks was too cumbersome and asked for ideas or feedback about how to improve the situation.

-  Junio Hamano, the Git maintainer, replied to Nick, saying that his opinion was that it might not be worth implementing an integrated feature, as using such a feature removed "half the value of keeping your work in source code management system".
-Especially it would make it harder to refute possible claims that the source code contains stolen proprietary IP (Intellectual Property).
+  Junio Hamano, the Git maintainer, replied to Nick, saying that his opinion was that it might not be worth implementing an integrated feature, as using such a feature removed "half the value of keeping your work in [a] source code management system".
+Especially it would make it harder to refute possible claims that the source code contained stolen proprietary IP (Intellectual Property).

   Nick replied that he conceded it might not be worth it to implement his original suggestion.
 He said that having Git automatically